 Internal Walls

 Repair Category 1

-Notes Areas of cracked and uneven plaster finishes observed.
+Notes Cracked/damaged plaster finishes can be repaired prior to redecorating.

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.